bilal-bhatti/bilal-bhatti.github.com/content/posts/k3s-on-lxc.md

 - kubernetes
 - k3s
 keywords:
-summary: Setup a k3S cluster on single machine using lxc and k3s distribution.
+summary: Setup a K3S cluster on single machine using LXC and K3S distribution.
 ---
 Most other options for running a local K8S cluster are quiet resource intensive and aren't easy to configure and setup.
 I have this setup on an old computer with a Q6600 CPU and 4GB of ram.
 It let's me scale up the cluster to 5 worker nodes, without issues.
 It's no fun to have just a one node cluster.